Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 1) Fluance RT85

-Fluance RT85 is the best turntable under $500 that you can buy without thinking twice.
+Fluance RT85 is the best unit that you can find in our $500 price segment.
 It is a belt drive fully manual turntable and yes, it does have the auto stop feature.

-Well, this unit comes with a 3 lbs acrylic platter, which surprised me.
+Well, this unit comes with a 3 lb acrylic platter, which surprised me.
 I don’t think any other turntable in the market offers a similar platter at the same price.
-And, the unit has an Ortofone 2M blue MM cartridge with a nude elliptical stylus which is known for its detailed, crisp, and reproduction of the sound as close to an artist’s vision as possible.
+It also has an Ortofon 2M blue MM cartridge with a nude elliptical stylus which is known for its detailed and crisp reproduction of the sound as close to an artist’s vision as possible.

 Well, these two things combined with the build quality of RT85 can beat any turntable in sound quality in a similar price segment.

-Even, this turntable is owned by some popular vinyl enthusiasts like Jarrett (@VinylEyes), and Frank Landry (@Channel33RPM) and also got positive reviews from @AndrewRobinson.
+The turntable is even owned by popular vinyl enthusiasts like Jarrett (@VinylEyes), and Frank Landry (@Channel33RPM).
+It also received positive feedback from @AndrewRobinson.

-Now, let’s proceed with the testing results and my reviews on this unit.
+Now, let’s proceed with the testing results and my thoughts on this unit.

 Things I like: